 Chilean director Pablo Larraín has been hailed as one of the most ambitious, iconoclastic, daring political filmmakers of his generation.
 His films include No, a drama about the 1988 plebiscite that brought an end to the Pinochet era; Tony Manero, about a man obsessed with John Travolta’s character from Saturday Night Fever; and The Club, a drama about disgraced priests.
 He’s also one of the hardest-working directors in the business, with two major releases out before Christmas.
 First up is Fox’s Jackie, followed by Neruda.

-Powered by WP Tutor.io
+RSS WordPress Plugin by WP Tutor.io